 The word slack means to "hesitate, linger, delay."
 It carries the idea of loitering or loafing.
 God is not unfaithful concerning His promises.
-God keeps all His promises.
-God will fulfill His promise, it is a guarantee.
+God keeps them all.
+God will fulfill His promise, it’s a guarantee.
 He is not loafing around with nothing to do.
-Some of the scoffers apparently were saying the delay in Christ’s return was evidence that God made a promise He can’t keep.
-Peter rebuts by suggesting that instead of the delay being evidence of God’s unfaithfulness, it’s evidence of His mercy.
+Some of the scoffers apparently were saying the delay in Christ’s return was evidence that God made a promise He couldn’t keep.
+Peter rebutted by suggesting that instead of the delay being evidence of God’s unfaithfulness, it’s evidence of His mercy.

 Longsuffering means to suffer long.
 In contrast to God’s being slow to keep His promise, Peter asserts that He’s actually “patient with you.”
 However, God’s patience isn’t without redemptive motive.
 We see that God has great patience and is longsuffering.
 He is patient.
-God loves and cares for us despite our sin and rebellion, and rejection.
+God loves and cares for us despite our sin, rebellion, and rejection.
 This is the very reason He sent Christ to save us.
-He loves and cares for us, He’s “not wanting any to perish but all to come to repentance.”
+He loves and cares for us, He’s not wanting any to perish but all to come to repentance.